“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 At the reunion, I sat at a table listening to classmates’ divorce stories as pictures of their children were passed around.

-At that point, I had not been married and did not have any children.
+At that point, I was not married and had no children.
 I had lived an active life and pursued the dreams I had created in high school.

 My classmates got us all caught up on the latest developments.